Recent Commission Installations

 Each work is:

-rooted in the Catholic tradition
+rooted in the Catholic artistic tradition

 composed with attention on light, movement, and form

-designed to communicate belief without explanation
+designed to communicate the Faith without explanation

 Why Scale Matters